 Please see MPEP502.03 for further guidance on written authorization.

 No, all interviews held via video conference are to be originated or "hosted" by the USPTO.
-Thus the WebEx invitation must be sent by the examiner and not the applicant.
+The Microsoft Teams invitation must be sent by the examiner and not the applicant.

 A Public Interview Room is a video conference room on each USPTO campus designated for Applicants to use to connect and collaborate with examiners that are working remotely or at a different USPTO campus.

 On the Alexandria campus, there are two Public Interview Rooms, located on the 1st floor of the Jefferson building (1D51) and the first floor of the Knox building (1D51).
 In Detroit, the Public Interview Room is located on the 2nd floor of the Elijah J. McCoy USPTO Satellite Office (RPL 2049).
 In Denver, the Public Interview Room is located on the 14th floor of the Byron G. Roger USPTO Satellite Office (BRB 14.111).
 In Dallas, the Public Interview Room is located on the 1st floor, room 156.
 In San Jose, the Public Interview Rooms are located on the 2nd floor (Room number 255 and 258).

 A Public Interview Room must be reserved by the Examiner at least two business days prior to the interview.
 Applicant should ensure they have submitted written authorization to communicate electronically prior to requesting to reserve a Public Interview Room (see MPEP § 502.03 and 713.01).